Today, I’m sharing a Chinese Turnip Cake recipe that I adapted from my late Aunt Florence’s cookbook.

 - 1 tablespoons olive oil

 - Soak dried shrimp and shitake mushrooms in hot water for one hour, using a wet paper towel to keep mushrooms submersed in water.

-- Finely shred turnips in a food processor using a hand grater.
+Finely shred turnips in a food processor or using a hand grater.
 Place in a large pot and cover with water.
 Bring to a boil, then reduce heat to low and cook until tender, about 30 minutes.
 Drain turnips, reserving 1 cup of cooking liquid.
 Return cooked turnips to pot.

 - Finely chop rehydrated shrimp and mushrooms.
 Add to turnips and cook for another 5 minutes.
 Cool.

 - Add reserved cup of cooking liquid, pepper, olive oil, soy sauce and rice flour to turnips and mix until well blended.
 Pour into two mini loaf pans.
 Steam for one hour.
 Cool at room temperature and refrigerate overnight.